tztztztz/php-no-slam-cache/README.md

 **$createCallback** - it's no arguments callback function which will create the resource, but only, if resource is expired or not exist in the cache.

-It will be done with synchronisation, that is: **only one process will write to the cache while others will wait and then get recently created resource, instead of slamming the cache**.
+Whole process of reading/writing to the Cache is synchronised, that is: **only one process will write to the cache while others will wait and then get recently created resource, instead of slamming the cache**.

 Real example with cache method file: